m1k1o/neko/README.md

 - Remove HTML tags from user name.
 - Upgraded `pion/webrtc` to v3 (by @mbattista).
 - Added `requestFullscreen` compatibility for older browsers.
+- Fixed small lags in video and improved video UX (by @mbattista).
+- Added `m1k1o/neko:vncviewer` tag, use `NEKO_VNC_URL` to specify VNC target and use n.eko as a bridge.
+- Abiltiy to include neko as a component in another Vue.Js project (by @gbrian).

 # Getting started & FAQ